Article reviewed and updated 5/8/26.

 When You Return to School:

-- Bring your pump, pump parts (tubing, bottles, flanges, electrical cord), storage bags, and if needed, a cooler with ice packs.
+- Pack your pump, pump parts (tubing, bottles, flanges, electrical cord), storage bags, and a cooler with ice packs.

-- Pump as often as baby would usually breastfeed (around every 3 hours).
+- Pump as often as baby would usually breastfeed, about every 3 hours.
 Keep growth spurts in mind and consider adding pumping sessions during those times.

-- Keep pump parts in a storage bag in the fridge between pumping sessions to save time cleaning them at school.
-Wash them in warm, soapy water each night at home.
+- Store pump parts in a container in the fridge between pumping sessions to save time and wash them at home each day.

 - Breastfeed often when you’re with baby.
 Take advantage of evenings and weekends to nurse on breast as this is very beneficial to your milk supply.
 Some breastfed babies tend to consume the majority of their calories when with mom by nursing frequently when together and less while apart.
 This is called reverse-cycling and as long as you can cope with the demand, there is nothing wrong with it.